githubhiseka/eshop-abhiseka/README.md

 to use code coverage analysis, test key scenarios, and consider them as evaluation.
 100% code coverage doesn't mean a program is bug-free because code coverage only shows execution and doesn't really test complex and logical cases for real-time scenarios.

+---

+---

+# Module 2

+## Reflection 1: Code quality issues fixing

+* For reaching 100% code coverage, I used JaCoCo to analyze which methods had unhandled test cases.
+When a method is known to not have been handled, I usually ask a friend to see what cases I haven't made unit tests for.
+After that, it's back to the usual setup-execute-verify-teardown flow for that certain case, then it's rinse and repeat until I achieve 100% code coverage.
+* For code quality issues, PMD is my trusty tool to scan the codebase.
+It's connected to my GitHub via Actions, so I can get a detailed overview of certain errors and warnings that were reported by PMD after every workflow run.
+I then immediately go to fixing said violations until it has minimal amounts of warnings and can run the app just fine.